 You are in the business of designing beautiful spaces.
 What does your design process look like?

-In your opinion, what are the non-negotiables to focus on when it comes to designing a hospitality or retail space?
+In your opinion, what are the non-negotiables to focus on when designing a hospitality or retail space?

 Do you have a favorite George and Willy product?

-What is the best piece of business advice you’ve been given, and why?
+What is the best piece of advice you’ve been given, and why?

 You need every aspect to be considered and compound on top of each other to hit it out of the park.
 A great location, a big enough target market, the right price points, a brand people love, a layout that makes sense operationally, a space that’s interesting and enjoyable for your customer to be in, effective street presence, signage, and wayfinding — I could go on and on and on.
 If you choose to work with people who have years and years of experience working in both the hospitality and design industries, they can help you consider and understand every aspect of your business, concept, and customer experience.